MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/inventory/inventory-visibility-power-platform.md

 ## <a name="inventory-summary"></a>Inventory summary

 **Inventory summary** is a customized view for the *Inventory OnHand Sum Entity*.
 It provides an inventory summary for products together with all dimensions.
 Periodically, the inventory summary data will be synchronized from the Inventory Visibility.
+Before you can see data in the **Inventory summary** tab, you must turn on the *OnHandMostSpecificBackgroundService* feature on the **Feature Management** tab.

 By using the **Advanced Filter** that Dataverse provides, you can create a personal view that shows the rows that are important to you.
 The advanced filter options let you create a wide range of views, from simple to complex.
 They also let you add grouped and nested conditions to the filters.

-To learn more about how to use the **Advanced Filter**, see [Edit or create personal views using advanced grid filters](/powerapps/user/grid-filters-advanced)
+To learn more about how to use the **Advanced Filter**, see [Edit or create personal views using advanced grid filters](/powerapps/user/grid-filters-advanced).

 The top of the customized view provides three fields: **Default Dimension**, **Custom Dimension**, and **Measure**.
 You can use these fields to control which columns are visible.